-- Policy COS 6.1 Accessible Facilities.
+Policy COS 6.1 Accessible Facilities.
 Continue to provide general park facilities that are free and open to the public, except for reservations of specific facilities by groups or individuals, or for facilities that traditionally charge fees (e.g., Golf Course, Marina Lagoon boat access).
-Address the lack of access to recreational facilities for neighborhoods east of El Camino Real, especially east of US Highway 101. - Policy COS 6.2 Recreation Fee Assistance.
+Address the lack of access to recreational facilities for neighborhoods east of El Camino

+Real, especially east of US Highway 101.

+- Policy COS 6.2 Recreation Fee Assistance.
 Continue to provide program fee assistance to qualifying families and older adults consistent with the Park and Recreation Commission-endorsed administrative policy for fee assistance. - Policy COS 6.3 Privately Owned Public Spaces.
 Require privately owned publicly accessible open space to be designed in a way that is welcoming for all, including public access signage and minimal physical or visual barriers, to ensure that the space is open and available to the community. - Policy COS 6.4 Equitable Access Analysis.
 When developing park master plans, include an equitable access analysis to identify deficiencies and potential solutions to address deficiencies found in the analysis.

-Action COS 6.5 Customer Service.
+- Action COS 6.5 Comprehensive Park Access Analysis.
+Conduct a comprehensive park accessibility gap analysis to address equitable park access, with an emphasis on neighborhoods east of El Camino Real and east of US Highway101. - Action COS 6.6 Customer Service.
 Adopt policies and practices that create satisfied customers and develop life-long relationships with our users.

-- Action COS 6.6 Inclusion and Accessibility.
+- Action COS 6.7 Inclusion and Accessibility.
 Create policies, programs, and facility designs that are age-integrated, inclusive, respectful, and supportive for all members of the community.
-Expand cultural awareness and appreciation through culturally relevant programs and special events. - Action COS 6.7 Privately Owned Public Spaces Inventory.
+Expand cultural awareness and appreciation through culturally relevant programs and special events. - Action COS 6.8 Privately Owned Public Spaces Inventory.
 Develop and maintain a list of all publicly accessible private open space in the city.

-- Action COS 6.8 Resident Input.
+- Action COS 6.9 Resident Input.
 Solicit a broad spectrum of resident input for major park improvements or park master plans.
 Conduct multilingual and culturally sensitive outreach to ensure all voices are included in park planning efforts and that San Mateo's parks reflect the diversity of the community.

-- Action COS 6.9 Public Information.
-Communicate through diverse channels and in multiple languages the benefits and value park and recreation services bring in making San Mateo a more livable, economically viable, and socially responsible community. - Action COS 6.10 Technology Innovation.
+- Action COS 6.10 Public Information.
+Communicate through diverse channels and in multiple languages the benefits and value park and recreation services bring in making San Mateo a more livable, economically viable, and socially responsible community. - Action COS 6.11 Technology Innovation.
 Identify and incorporate technology innovations as an ongoing strategy to better serve the public, e.g., virtual trail maps, digitalized park signage, virtual programming. - GOAL COS-7 Provide the appropriate mix of parks and facilities that balances the needs of active and passive facilities, allows formal and informal uses, is accessible for all residents, and meets existing and future recreation needs.